AequilibraE/aequilibrae/docs/source/project_docs/network.rst

 This implementation choice is not, however, free of caveats.
-Due to technological limitations of SQLite, some of the desired behaviors identified in :ref:`net_section.1` cannot be implemented, but such caveats do not impact the usefulness of this implementation or its robustness in face proper use of the tool.
+Due to technological limitations of SQLite, some of the desired behaviors identified in :ref:`net_section.1` cannot be implemented, but such caveats do not impact the usefulness of this implementation or its robustness in face of minimally careful use of the tool.

 .. note::
    AequilibraE does not currently support turn penalties and/or bans.
 Their